 1915 AT FOREST PARK

-As park manager, Heinze became one of the suburb's leading businessmen; Treasurer of the Forest Park Commercial Association; President of the Associated Charities of Forest Park, member of the school board, and charter member of the PTA.
+As park manager, Heinze became one of the suburb's leading businessmen; Treasurer of the Forest Park Commercial Association; President of the Associated Charities of Forest Park, a member of the school board, and a charter member of the PTA.
 When America entered World War I, Heinze would also take leading roles in the local Loyal Citizens group and the Patriotic Community League.

 Other new attractions included a Motordrome, a free circus in the open-air Hippodrome, a miniature city, a giant turtle, a 'Funnyland' show, a mysterious palace, a trip to Pike's Peak, pony and goat tracks, the Bioplasticon (an early form of sound movies) presenting "grand opera." and a "Cooch" show, reported to be "doing well" in early August.

 "Tango Teas" and a complete chicken dinner for 85¢ were features of the new Full Measure restaurant and cabaret, run by politician and former park manager Joe Grein.

 To attract more women & children, Heinze offered them free admission (except Sundays and holidays) and installed the "latest equipment" in the park's free playground.